teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 ## Methodology

 The proposed framework uses two datasets to extrapolate PV power behavior from the first to the second dataset.
 It is supposed that the first dataset contains PV power and weather data, while the second dataset only has weather information.
 A generative model is trained to generate new PV samples from weather and PV data using the first dataset.
-This project uses normalizing flows (NFs) as a generative model.
+This project uses NFs as a generative model.
 Upon training NFs model, it is used to generate synthetic PV curves from the weather data of the second dataset.
 These synthetic PV curves and the weather variables are the input for the day-ahead PV power prediction model based on LSTM networks.
 The hyperparameter of the generative model and the forecasting model are optimized with a Bayesian algorithm using Weights & Biases and Optuna respectively.
 The proposed framework is shown in Figure 2.

 ![image info](./Figs/PVGAN_framework.svg)
 Figure 2: Proposed Framework

-Regarding NF model, figure 3 shows the architecture used and its hyperparameters.
+Figure 3 shows the architecture used and its hyperparameters regarding the NF model.

 ![image info](./Figs/Results/Normalizing-Flows.png)
 Figure 3: